 - The Military – Sent late in the game to bombard the town with artillery of the Inquisition fails to cure the plague.
 At odds with the Inquisition.
 The military itself is unstable and essentially splits into two factions with tons of infighting.

 You will also encounter various gangs, and most of all unique individuals with their own personalities and motives, many of whom may keep you in the dark.
-Pathologic 2 benefits from a strong cast.
-Not the strongest cast and world building ever, but much better than average.
+Pathologic 2 benefits from a very strong cast.

 As you play the game after the plague breaks loose, you will have to prioritize which people you want to focus on saving, since you really can’t save them all.
 Not even close.
 You will have to decide whether to step into your father’s shoes like he wanted you to; one of the things he wanted was to protect the children first and foremost, since they are the key to the future.
 This choice is yours to make.
 You will also have to choose between The Kin and the town itself, as they are often in opposition of one another.
 Make your choices and stick to them, indecisiveness will just kill everyone.